distcode/MS-102/GraphPS/LicManagement.md

 ## Assign Licenses with options

-If not all service plans or options of a license are needed an array of disbaled services plan should be created.
+If not all service plans or options of a license are needed an array of disabled services plan should be created.
 The items in the array must be objects of type _Microsoft.Graph.PowerShell.Models.MicrosoftGraphServicePlanInfo_.

 In the second line a new license object is created as hashtable.
 The keys _SkuId_ and _DisabledPlans_ are part of it.
 This new object is then assigned to the user.